apiccaro/RankedPlaylistMaker/README.md

 The user interface includes the percent sorted as the user selects between songs.
 This process continues until the user has a ranked playlist of 10 songs by the artist.

+In order to run this program, you must have a Java supporting IDE (i.e. Eclipse or IntelliJ Idea).
+Once the code is downloaded, a JSoup pathway must be formed for the webscraping class of the program to function.
+For eclipse this entails right clicking on the project and selecting “Java Build Path” from the sidebar and then “Libraries” from the top bar.
+There should be an option to choose “Add External JARs…”, select that and then import the Jsoup JAR file.

 Contributors:

 Annika Piccaro: